 The design of your environment should not only emotionally appeal to trade show attendees’ five senses, but also prompt a conversation with them.
 In today’s informed world, attendees have high expectations.
 Simply saying hello and giving a sales pitch isn’t going to cut it.
 Seasoned face-to-face marketers recognize in today’s connected world, targeted attendees are seeking a personalized, authentic and real-time experience as part of their decision process.
-For experiential engagements, marketing professionals must carefully plan and find meaningful ways to connect with customers on the trade show floor.
-In this article, we share our insights and best approaches for connecting in your exhibit.
+For experiential engagements, marketing professionals must carefully plan and find meaningful ways to connect with customers on the trade show floor like .
+In this article, we share our insights and best approaches for connecting in your exhibit. s

 Identify Your Target Attendees